 In addition, we entered into separate forward purchase agreements with affiliates of the Sponsor, Casdin and Corvex, in their capacities as investment advisors on behalf of one or more investment funds, clients or accounts managed by the Clients, pursuant to which, subject to the conditions described below, they will cause the Clients to purchase from us up to an aggregate amount of 15,000,000 shares of Class A common stock, or the forward purchase shares, for \$10.00 per forward purchase share, or an aggregate amount of up to \$150,000,000, in a private placement that will close concurrently with the closing of a Business Combination.
-The amount of forward purchase shares sold pursuant to the forward purchase agreement, we are required to approach Casdin and Corvex if it proposes to raise additional capital by issuing any equity, or securities convertible into, exchangeable or exercisable for equity securities in connection with a Business Combination.
-The respective obligations of Casdin and Corvex to purchase shares will, among other things, be conditioned on us completing a Business Combination (including the target assets or business, and the terms of the Business Combination) being reasonably acceptable to such Clients as determined by Casdin or Corvex, as relevant, as investment advisors on behalf of such Clients.
+The amount of forward purchase shares sold pursuant to the forward purchase agreements will be determined at our discretion based on our needs for additional capital to consummate a Business Combination.
+Under each forward purchase agreement, we are required to approach Casdin and Corvex if it proposes to raise additional capital by issuing any equity, or securities convertible into, exchangeable or exercisable for equity securities in connection with a Business Combination.
+The respective obligations of Casdin and Corvex to purchase forward purchase shares will, among other things, be conditioned on us completing a Business Combination with a company engaged in a business that is within the investment objectives of the Clients purchasing forward purchase shares and on the Business Combination (including the target assets or business, and the terms of the Business Combination) being reasonably acceptable to such Clients as determined by Casdin or Corvex, as relevant, as investment advisors on behalf of such Clients.
 Each of Casdin and Corvex will have the right to transfer a portion of its purchase obligation under the forward purchase agreement to third parties, or upon mutual agreement to each other, subject to compliance with applicable securities laws.
-To the extent that we obtain alternative financing to be reduced by the amount of such alternative financing.
+To the extent that we obtain alternative financing to fund the initial Business Combination and the Clients participate in such